mk-fg/clearlooks-phenix-humanity/README.rst

   .. container:: gtk-inspector-on-ubuntu-mate
     :name: gtk-inspector-on-ubuntu-mate

-    To enable hotkeys for this inspector in all apps on e.g. Ubuntu MATE (so that you can press Ctrl+Shift+I and show info on any element on mate-panel, same as with inspector hotkeys in browsers), follow `this guide on ubuntu-mate.community`_, gist of which is:
+    To enable hotkeys for inspector in all apps on e.g. Ubuntu MATE (so that you can press Ctrl+Shift+I and show info on any element on mate-panel, same as with inspector hotkeys in browsers), follow `this guide on ubuntu-mate.community`_, gist of which is: